 The Winnipeg Gliding Club

 The Winnipeg Gliding Club is a non-profit organization dedicated to the promotion of gliding and soaring.
-It has about 70 members.
 The club operates from its own airfield located approximately 30 kilometers southwest of the city of Winnipeg near the village of Starbuck .

-The club operates from early April through the end of October depending on airfield conditions and the weather.
+The club flies from early April through the end of October depending on airfield conditions and the weather.
 Discovery Flights are offered throughout the flying season.
 Click "Rates" for further information.
 Arrangements can be made in advance by calling the Club's Winnipeg telephone number, (204) 735-2868.

 Gliders are motorless aircraft.
 There are several different types of glider.
 Training gliders used for flight instruction are strongly built but tend to be less efficient in gliding flight.
 High-performance gliders, often referred to as "sailplanes", are carefully designed to minimize aerodynamic drag to improve their gliding performance.
 The prairies are a great location for generating thermals, which can be ultilized to keep a glider aloft.
 The flight of longest duration at the Winnipeg Gliding Club is about 8 hours.
 The highest altitude attained is 13,800 feet, 13,000 feet above the field elevation of 800 feet above sea level.
 The greatest distance covered is 500 kilometers.

 The long summer evenings, when the day's thermals have subsided, are great for short training flights.
 As pilots gain experience in finding and flying in thermals, their flights become longer.
 A typical glider flights lasts from about 15 minutes to an hour.

 The Winnipeg Gliding Club provides flight training for student members.
 Because the Club is a volunteer organization, compared to training for a power license, gliding training is relatively inexpensive.